 - Maintain the registry for the Nationally Determined Contributions established under the Paris Agreement.

-- Support the Marrakech Partnership for Global Climate Action to increase the collaboration of non-Party stakeholders with governments to lower emissions and increase resilience against climate impacts (& implement the Paris Agreement).
+- Support the Marrakech Partnership for Global Climate Action to increase the collaboration of non-Party stakeholders with governments to lower emissions and increase resilience against climate impacts (and implement the Paris Agreement) .

 - Organise regional Climate Weeks to drive the implementation of the Paris Agreement at a regional level and increase the number of climate action partnerships.